Dog on death row: Trial begins to determine dog's fate after attack

 The first witness to take the stand on Tuesday was Schneider herself, who described the "devastating" impacts of the attack.

-According to her evidence, the practice had arranged with Fraser for Chopper to wait inside her car, so Schneider could examine the animal without the risk of it absconding or attacking another person or patient.
+Chopper was scheduled for de-sexing surgery.
+According to her evidence, the practice had arranged with Fraser for Chopper to wait inside the car, so Schneider could examine the animal without the risk of it absconding or attacking another person or patient.

-Having the animal wait in the car would have allowed Schneider to inject a sedative before bringing the animal into the practice, if she deemed it neccessary.
+Having the animal wait in the car would have allowed Schneider to inject a sedative before bringing the animal into the practice, if she deemed it necessary.

 "This animal was identified as a risk to safety," the vet of 22 years explained.

-To her surprise, Schneider walked out of the practice to find a leashed Chopper standing next to the car, held by Fraser's son.
+But instead, Schneider walked out of the practice to find a leashed Chopper standing next to the car, held by Fraser's young son.

 Within seconds, the dog lunged at Schneider while she was standing "around two metres away".
 Its jaw remained fastened to her arm for around 10 to 15 seconds.